Last Updated on May 17, 2023 by Matt

 Suspension

-A good suspension is crucial for a comfortable ride.
-However, suspension systems are still a sort of luxury, rather than a key feature of electric scooters.
-Cheaper models rarely have any suspension at all, and those that do, generally have some low-end type that isn’t that effective.
+Suspension systems are still a sort of premium feature, rather than an essential one.
+Cheaper models rarely have any suspension at all, and those that do, generally have some lower-end type that isn’t that effective.

 When looking for scooters with good suspension systems, it’s important to distinguish the three different types of suspension that are out there: